Alveda King: Views and activism

-2010 "Restoring Honor" rally

 King spoke at Glenn Beck's Restoring Honor rally at the Lincoln Memorial in August 2010.
-ABC News reported that in King's speech, she hoped that "white privilege will become human privilege and that America will soon repent of the sin of racism and return itself to honor."
+In her speech, she expressed hope that "white privilege will become human privilege and that America will soon repent of the sin of racism and return itself to honor."

-Opposition to same-sex marriage

 King has spoken out against same-sex marriage.
-In 2010 she equated same-sex marriage to genocide at a rally in Atlanta, saying, "We don't want genocide.
-We don't want to destroy the sacred institution of marriage."
-In a 2015 essay, she wrote that "life is a human and civil right, so is procreative marriage. ...
-We must now go back to the beginning, starting with Genesis, and teach about God's plan for marriage."

 Personal life

 King is African-American.
 She has been married and divorced three times.
 Her first marriage was to Eddie Clifford Beal, her second marriage was to Jerry Ellis, and her third marriage was to Israel Tookes.
 She has six children.

-King has alleged that her novel, The Arab Heart, was plagiarized in the 1988 film Coming to America.

 Works

 King has written the following books: